Phylliida/ioi-circuit-listing/First on first instance feature experiments.md

+# How indicative of the behavior is the activation the first time the name is said?

 # Many names take repeating ~100-200 times before they do any non-zero activation

 ## But really they increase much sooner, just zeroed out by top-k until they cross a threshold